-In this article provided a little bit information regarding the opportunities and benefits while switching over to direct (human) consumption of raw sugar production in place of Plantation white sugar
+In this article provided a little bit of information regarding the opportunities and benefits of switching over to direct (human) consumption of raw sugar production in place of Plantation white sugar

 Opportunities and Need for Switching over to Raw Sugar Production from White Sugar

-Plantation of sugarcane is high then production of white sugar will be on higher side.
-As a major export of sugar in the world market is in the form of raw sugar and plantation white sugar has limited international market.
-As per the market strategy of demand & supply the prices of white sugar will be fluctuated.
+Plantation of sugarcane is high the production of white sugar will be on the higher side.
+As a major export of sugar in the world market is in the form of raw sugar and plantation white sugar has a limited international market.
+As per the market strategy of demand & supply the prices of white sugar will fluctuate.

-To overcome this situation to some extent, we can think to produce direct (human) consumption of raw sugar production or very high pol raw sugar for International export market.
+To overcome this situation to some extent, we can think of producing direct (human) consumption of raw sugar production or very high pol raw sugar for the International export market.

 Important characteristics of Raw sugar